proton-bit/ProjectHat/README.md

     - [x] integrate filter to given react app

 2. Collect info from photo
+    - [ ] Choose boxes contain people that we focus on
     - [ ] Blur (general defocus and specific people)
     - [x] Number of people
     - [x] Facial expressions/features